-hydration is also important (….still working on that one),
+- hydration is also important (….still working on that one),

 - started taking PERT (Creon) on 23 Dec 2017 (changed to Nutrizym Feb 2019) but looks reasonably positive so far.

 With no fancy and expensive drugs, I’ve gone from 6-8 visits to 1-2 visits (as a daily average, it’s actually 1.5).
 This didn’t happen overnight though; it took a lot of time and patience.
 All of this doesn’t mean to say I don’t have issues from time to time …… because I do!

-	I think it’s really important that people be sure what is actually causing their diarrhea after diagnosis, so that the right advice and the optimum treatment can be given.
-Sometimes it’s really difficult for healthcare professionals to in this down and some experiementation is required.
-Always check with your healthcare profesional before taking any medication/supplement.
+I think it’s really important that people be sure what is actually causing their diarrhea after diagnosis so that the right advice and the optimum treatment can be given.
+Sometimes it’s really difficult for healthcare professionals to pin this down and some experimentation is required.
+Always check with your healthcare professional before taking any medication/supplement.
 However, I still struggle sometimes with the ‘quality’ of stool, and I guess that is possibly a combination of malabsorption plus diet choices.

 Listen to Dr Wolin talking about this particular jigsaw puzzle – click here

-	Also see a nice article that come out of NANETS 2017 – click here
+Also see a nice article that came out of NANETS 2017 – click here

 Of course, some people sometimes have the opposite effect but that’s in another blog here – Constipation